apache/couchdb/share/doc/src/api/server/authn.rst

   * **401**:
     Username or password wasn't recognized.

-Closes user's session.
+Closes a user's session.
 If everything is ok, the response is:

 .. code-block:: javascript